playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/anatomy.md

 `postInitialize()`

-Called after `onEnable`.
+Called only once after `onEnable`.
 Use this to order initialization of different scripts for example you might want some scripts to initialize after a different script has been initialized.

 `update(dt)`